-The repeated measures ANOVA showed a significant main effect of condition in the bilateral OFA as well ( $F{(2.033,38.632)} = 4.194$ , p = 0.022, $\eta_p^2 = 0.181$ ; Greenhouse-Geisser corrected).
-Posthoc tests revealed that the only significant difference is between ALT and EV t(19) = 3.313, $p{\text{holm}} = 0.010$ .
-Unlike in the FFA, the ALT-ADA comparison remained nonsignificant for the OFA t(19) = 2.358, $p{\text{holm}} = 0.109$ .
-We did not find an interaction of hemisphere and condition for the OFA either ( $F{(3,57)} = 1.887$ , p = 0.142, $\eta_p^2 = 0.090$ ).
+The repeated measures ANOVA showed a significant main effect of condition in the bilateral OFA as well $(F{(2.033,38.632)}=4.194, p=0.022, \eta_p^2=0.181;$ Greenhouse-Geisser corrected).
+Post-hoc tests revealed that the only significant difference is between ALT and EV $t(19)=3.313, p{\rm holm}=0.010.$ Unlike in the FFA, the ALT-ADA comparison remained nonsignificant for the OFA $t(19)=2.358, p{\rm holm}=0.109.$ We did not find an interaction of hemisphere and condition for the OFA either $(F{(3.57)}=1.887, p=0.142, \eta_p^2=0.090).$

-To better evaluate the evidence for differences of BOLD responses to our conditions, we conducted a Bayesian repeated-measures ANOVA, including post hoc tests.
-We report Bayes factor BF10 for both analyses, reflecting how much more likely our data occur under alternative hypotheses than the null hypothesis.
+To better evaluate the evidence for differences of BOLD responses to our conditions, we conducted a Bayesian repeated measures ANOVA, including post-hoc tests.
+We report Bayes factor $BF{10}$ for both analyses, reflecting how much more likely our data occur under alternative hypotheses than the null hypothesis.

-In the FFA, the Bayes factor for a main effect of condition was 2.011, signaling that the effect of condition is more likely than the null hypothesis.
-More interestingly, post hoc tests revealed a Bayes factor for the ADA versus ALT comparison of 3.606, confirming our previous analysis and a Bayes factor of 1.438 for the difference between ADA and ALT-II trials.
-All other comparisons revealed Bayes factors < 1, suggesting that the evidence favors the null hypothesis.
+In the FFA, the Bayes factor for a main effect of condition was 2.011, signalling that the effect of condition is more likely than the null hypothesis.
+More interestingly, post-hoc tests revealed a Bayes factor for the ADA versus ALT comparison of 3.606, confirming our previous analysis and a Bayes factor of 1.438 for the difference between ADA and ALT-II trials.
+All other comparisons revealed Bayes factors <1, suggesting that the evidence favours the null hypothesis.

-The Bayesian repeated-measures ANOVA of OFA data revealed a Bayes factor of 4.603, favoring the alternative hypothesis over the null hypothesis by a factor of 4.
-Post hoc tests showed Bayes factors for the EV trial comparison with ALT-II of 23.586 and with ALT trials of 4.171.
+The Bayesian repeated measures ANOVA of OFA data revealed a Bayes factor of 4.603, favouring the alternative hypothesis over the null hypothesis by a factor of 4.
+Post-hoc tests showed Bayes factors for the EV trial comparison with ALT-II of 23.586 and with ALT trials of 4.171.
 The Bayes factor for the comparison of ADA and ALT trials was 3.213, which is similar to the EV and ALT comparison.
-All other Bayes factors remained < 1.
+All other Bayes factors remained <1.

-Whole-brain Analyses
+3.2 | Whole-brain analyses

 In order not to overlook any area that might show activation differences to the different conditions outside the pre-defined ROIs, we computed a whole-brain random design analysis contrasting adaptation > alternation on the group level.
-Applying a threshold of p <

-$0.0001{uncorrected}$ revealed only one cluster of activation (k = 5) in the right inferior frontal gyrus (MNI[x,y,z]: 62, 8, 24) (Figure 3), an area close to the inferior frontal face area (iFFA), which is part of the extended face-processing network and is known to play a role in the processing of eye-gaze and the semantic aspects of faces (Chan and Downing, 2011; Duchaine and Yovel, 2015; Ishai, 2008).
+Applying a threshold of $p < 0.0001{\rm uncorrected}$ revealed only one cluster of activation (k=5) in the right inferior frontal gyrus (MNI[x,y, z]: 62, 8, 24) (Figure 3), an area close to the inferior frontal face area (iFFA), which is part of the extended face-processing network and is known to play a role in the processing of eye-gaze and the semantic aspects of faces (Chan & Downing, 2011; Duchaine & Yovel, 2015; Ishai, 2008).
 No other contrast revealed significant clusters.

-DISCUSSION
+4 | DISCUSSION

-In the present study, we investigated ID-specific adaptation effects within the occipitotemporal face processing areas.
-We found an image-independent adaptation effect of identity for famous faces in the fusiform face area.
+In the present study, we investigated ID-specific adaptation effects within the occipito-temporal face-processing areas.
+We found an image-independent adaptation effect of ID for famous faces in the FFA.
 This difference of presenting highly variable, ambient images of the same versus different identities was only significant for the FFA.
-In contrast, the OFA showed significantly lower activation for a condition where expectations are violated compared to alternating identities and a tendency for ID specific adaptation.
+In contrast, the OFA showed significantly lower activation for a condition where expectations are violated compared with alternating identities and a tendency for ID-specific adaptation.